soupslurpr/BeauTyXT/docs/architecture.md

 at most once for one user request.
 The UI reports the selected match and its logical line, but does not calculate a document-wide match count.

+While Find is open, both selectable source blocks and editable source windows highlight every matching substring, including single-character queries.
+Other matches use secondary-container colors; the current result uses primary colors and an underline.
+Closing Find removes the decorations.
+Editable-field spans are output transformations and never change source text, selections, or history.

+Highlight requests cover only composed render blocks or the active edit window, with a 32 Ki UTF-16-unit limit per request.
+Rust searches a captured revision off the UI thread, including query-bounded context on both sides to find matches crossing a display boundary.
+Matching shares Find's Unicode simple case folding and overlapping-match semantics.
+Returned coverage is clipped, sorted, and merged to avoid redundant spans for dense queries.
+Composition cancels obsolete requests and discards their decorations when the query, case option, revision, or displayed range changes.
+This does not enumerate matches elsewhere in the document or calculate a total or partial count.

 Each native request searches a candidate-start span of at most 256 Ki UTF-16 code units.
 Its fixed-size bridge packet returns revision metrics and either one half-open UTF-16 match with its line-relative viewport cursor, or the